 We also created advertising concepts that featured established British actresses in a contemporary, higher fashion context to draw parallels with the new brand positioning.

-Seven years later the product range continues to feature the marques we created to great effect.
+Over a decade later the product range continues to feature the marques we created to great effect.
 The company effectively competes against heavier weight fashion labels, enjoys increased loyalty within its existing client base and has earned new found respect within the fashion industry.